wellsst/jwt-template/README.md

 ## TODO

-* Block/throttle too many multiple requests for a token, you cant spam an email address for requests.
 * Improve unit tests on client and server
 * Add admin type/util features such as list users token, expire tokens
-* Allow user login from a certain number of browsers (re-use the same token)
 * User login history

 ##  Dependencies